Therapeutic Services Provided

 New Jersey Department of Developmental Disabilities (DDD) funding accepted!

-Given the opportunity, children and adults of all abilities can learn to develop greater body awareness, strength, physical and mental flexibility, confidence, self-regulation, and self-expression through yoga practice.
+Given the opportunity, children and adults of all abilities can learn to develop greater body awareness, strength, physical and mental flexibility, confidence, self-regulation, and self-expression through yoga and mindfulness practice.

 The benefits of yoga are well documented.
 The practice inherently targets visual-spatial, gross motor, language, social-emotional, and executive function skills.
 In particular, yoga provides meaningful opportunities to strengthen the understanding and execution of directions containing spatial concepts.
 Spatial concepts include a range of commonly used, concrete prepositions like on, in, above, below, around and next to.
 Spatial concepts also refer to more abstract prepositions like near, far, and away.
 The ability to understand and apply spatial information is imperative for success in a variety of functional and recreational situations.